allpix-squared/allpix-squared/src/modules/DepositionLaser/README.md

 ## Parameters
-* `log_level`: follows the general rules of Allpix Squared. `INFO` will output photon counter and stats on hits for each event. `DEBUG` will also include verbose information of tracking for each photon.
 * `number_of_photons`: number of incident photons, generated in *one* event.
 Defaults to 10000.
 The total deposited charge will also depend on wavelength and geometry.
 * `wavelength` of the laser.
 Supported values are 250 -- 1450 nm.
 * `pulse_duration`: gaussian width of pulse temporal profile.
 Defaults to 0.5 ns.